jaykhan-dev/jkvp/docs/README.md

 ### Goals and aspirations
 - To create stunning responsive designs for web and mobile applications and pages.
-- Work in the blockchain industry and adapt it to legacy applications.
+- Adapt web3 for legacy applications.
-- To use cutting edge technology to share my art.
+- Share and sell my art through blockchain technology.

 ## Bio